chilipepperhott/discord-bot-template/README.md

 If you want to learn more about cargo-generate, take a look at their [repo](https://github.com/cargo-generate/cargo-generate)

 Then just run `cargo generate --git https://github.com/chilipepperhott/discord-bot-template.git` and follow the directions

+The template accepts the token via the environment.
+It also accepts a `.env` file.